 During our last visit, we opted to practice kitesurfing on the beach at the end of the airport runaway.

 Though a lot less windy than Phu Quy there’s no much to do on Con Dao island and a 3-5 days visit should be enough.

 About our favorite Vung Tau kitespot, Bai Sau beach, located in the eastern part of the city, we have probably said enough in our webpage.

 Vung Tau city is only 125 kms from Ho Chi Minh city.
 The city of Vung Tau is the favorite beach resort of the inhabitants of the biggest metropolis of south Vietnam, this is Ho Chi Minh city

-Another plus is the possibility to reach two different kite scenarios, waves and flat water, only separated by few kilometers of distance, which can be done riding a motorbike in low tide without needing to access to the road.
+Another plus is the possibility to reach two different kitesurfing scenarios, waves and flat water, only separated by few kilometers of distance, which can be done riding a motorbike in low tide without needing to access to the road.

 A great flat water kitespot is available at the left end of Bai Sau kite beach

 However you always have to keep in mind the tide, as in low tide there’s not enough depth of water to ride safely